 Science and Engineering Practices Activity number Developing and Using Models Develop a model to predict and/or describe phenomena.
-6, 7, 8, 14 Develop a model to generate data to test ideas about designed systems, including those representing inputs and outputs.
-12 Engaging in Argument from Evidence Construct and present oral and written arguments supported by empirical evidence and scientific reasoning to support or refute an explanation or a model for a phenomenon or a solution to a problem.
+6, 7, 8, 14 Develop a model to generate data to test ideas about designed systems, including those repre- senting inputs and outputs.
+12 Wodels Evaluate limitations of a model for a proposed object or tool.
+12 Use and/or develop a model of simple systems with uncertain and less predictable factors.
+13 Construct and present oral and written argu- ments supported by empirical evidence and sci- entific reasoning to support or refute an explana- tion or a model for a phenomenon or a solution to a problem.
 4, 16 Use an oral and written argument supported by evidence to support or refute an explanation or a model for a phenomenon.
 13, 17 Evaluate competing design solutions based on jointly developed and agreed-upon design criteria.
+12 Engaging in Argument from Evidence Compare and critique two arguments on the same topic and analyze whether they emphasize similar or different evidence and/or interpreta- tions of facts.
+9 Respectfully provide and receive critiques about one's explanations, procedures, models, and questions by citing relevant evidence and posing and responding to questions that elicit pertinent elaboration and detail.
+15 Make an oral or written argument that supports or refutes the advertised performance of a device, process, or system based on empirical evidence concerning whether or not the technology meets relevant criteria and constraints.
+12 Obtaining, Evaluating, Integrate qualitative scientific and technical infor- mation in written text with that contained in media and visual displays to clarify claims and findings.
+14 and Communicating Information Evaluate data, hypotheses, and/or conclusions in scientific and technical texts in light of competing information or accounts.
+17

-12 Obtaining, Evaluating, and Communicating Information Integrate qualitative scientific and technical information in written text with that contained in media and visual displays to clarify claims and findings.
-14 Planning and Carrying Out Investigations Plan an investigation individually and collaboratively, and in the design: identify independent and dependent variables and controls, what tools are needed to do the gathering, how measurements will be recorded, and how many data are needed to support a claim.
+Science and Engineering Practices Activity number Planning and Carrying Out Investigations Plan an investigation individually and collabo- ratively, and in the design: identify independent and dependent variables and controls, what tools are needed to do the gathering, how measure- ments will be recorded, and how many data are needed to support a claim.
 6 Conduct an investigation to produce data to serve as the basis for evidence that meet the goals of an investigation.
 6, 8 Collect data to produce data to serve as the basis for evidence to answer scientific questions or test design solutions under a range of conditions.
-2, 3, 5, 6, 7, 8, 11, 12, 13, 15 Using Mathematics and Computational Thinking Use mathematical representations to describe and/or support scientific conclusions and design solutions.
-5, 16, 17 Connections to the Nature of Science Scientific knowledge is based on logical and conceptual connections between evidence and explanations.
+2, 3, 5, 6, 7, 8, 11, 12, 13, 15 Evaluate the accuracy of various methods for collecting data.
+5,9 Use mathematical representations to describe and/or support scientific conclusions and design solutions.
+5, 16, 17 Using Mathematics and Computational Thinking Create algorithms (a series of ordered steps) to solve a problem.
+5 Thinking Use digital tools and/or mathematical concepts and arguments to test and compare proposed solutions to an engineering design problem.
+12 Constructing Expla- nations and Designing Solutions Apply scientific ideas or principles to design, construct, and/or test a design of an object, tool, process or system 12 Optimize performance of a design by prioritizing criteria, making trade-offs, testing, revising, and retesting.
+12 Analyzing and Inter- preting Data Distinguish between causal and correlational relationships in data 16 Apply concepts of statistics and probability (in- cluding mean, median, mode, and variability) to analyze and characterize data, using digital tools when feasible.
+2, 5 Connections to the Nature of Science Scientific knowledge is based on logical and conceptual connections between evidence and explanations.
 1, 4, 9, 11, 16 Science findings are frequently revised and/or reinterpreted based on new evidence 9